AmmarkoV/AmmarkoV/README.md

 Donations
 --------------
-Most of the code in my github repository is open-source, if you find it useful and feel like it you can help me maintain it by donating using the following links
+Most of the code in my github repository is open-source, if you find it useful and feel like it you can help me maintain it by donating to the following cryptocurrency adresses.

 BTC: 1Jt9qByDdkb8awS7D5mx3BHSSuToL2NYHK